 The largest fresh waterbody in Rhode Island, the Scituate Reservoir is the source of Providence Water’s supply.
 The Y-shaped reservoir is nearly 6 miles long and has a storage capacity of nearly 37 billion gallons at the Gainer Dam spillway elevation.
 Its average depth is about 32 feet, while it reaches a depth of 90 feet just upstream of the dam.

 Water flows into the Scituate Reservoir from five smaller tributary reservoirs (Barden, Moswansicut, Ponaganset, Regulating, and Westconnaug) and an extensive network of rivers and smaller streams.
 In total, Providence Water owns surface reservoirs covering about 5,000 acres and another 13,000 acres of surrounding forestland.

-Providence Water works to conserve the entire Scituate Reservoir watershed, or area of land that water flows across or under on its way to the main reservoir.
-The watershed is located primarily within the rural towns of Scituate, Foster, and Glocester, and also includes parts of western Cranston and Johnston.
+Providence Water works to conserve the entire Scituate Reservoir watershed or area of land where water flows across or under on its way to the main reservoir.
+The watershed is located primarily within the rural towns of Scituate, Foster, and Glocester, and also includes parts of Western Cranston and Johnston.
 The total drainage area covers 93 square miles or nearly 60,000 acres.

 In an effort to bring more awareness to the importance of watershed protection, American Water Works Association (AWWA) has created a six-minute whiteboard animation video to explain how excess nutrient runoff impacts drinking water sources, leading to water quality issues.
 Please share this video to show your support for water and agricultural community source water protection practices that help sustain water quality.